-Writing an attention-grabbing cover letter to accompany your resume can be a frustrating and tricky business.
+Writing an attention-grabbing cover letter to accompany your resume can be frustrating and tricky.

-Failing to include a cover letter can look as though you’re just not putting in the effort, but it can be difficult to decide precisely what to include and what to leave out.
+Failing to send a cover letter can look as though you’re not putting in the effort.
+It can be difficult to decide precisely what to include in the letter and what to leave exclude.

-If you’re finding it hard to put your cover letter together, read on for some simple tips on how to structure your cover letter.
+If you’re finding it hard to put your cover letter together, check out the tips below on structuring the document.

 Use Three Sections